 During this time I was a super-student at my local public primary school in the city which was also home to several private boarding schools, including Scots College, where my mother worked in the kitchen.

 It was an exciting time.
 I had chicken pox in July, 1969, so I got to watch the moon landing at home.
 I also got to see “Animal Farm” on TV, immediately understanding its statement against totalitarianism.
 An excellent book prize, from when I was around six, I think, was “Anna and the Snowdrops” by Jane Kozo Kakimoto Carruth.
 Of the writers my mother and grandmother brought me up on, Louisa May Alcott’s “Little Women” made a great impression.
-Also on TV and at the movies, Jules Verne, “Namu, the Killer Whale”, “Dr Who”, “Star Trek”, “Gulliver’s Travels”, “The Adventures of Huckleberry Finn” and “Micro Ventures” from the “Banana Splits” all made sense to the budding scientist/adventurer, who, from early times was going to be a writer, space scientist, marine biologist and environmentalist, even if cybermen scared the p out of me.
+On TV and at the movies, Jules Verne, “Namu, the Killer Whale”, “Dr Who”, “Star Trek”, “Gulliver’s Travels”, “The Adventures of Huckleberry Finn” and “Micro Ventures” from the “Banana Splits” all made sense to the budding scientist/adventurer, who, from early times was going to be a writer, space scientist, marine biologist and environmentalist, even if cybermen terrified me.

 After giving up harness racing on Mum’s orders, Dad was a train driver with the NSW Government Railways, including doing the Bathurst to Sydney run.
 In 1971, we drove to Port Hedland, in Western Australia, where Dad drove trains for one of the local mining companies – being from Ben Chifley’s Bathurst and a Labor ‘true believer’, what else?